The most beautiful villages in Italy

 Ostuni in Apulia

-Although the whitewashed hilltop village Ostuni seems set in southern Spain or on a far-flung Greek island, Ostuni feels distinctly Italian.
+Although the whitewashed hilltop village Ostuni in Apulia seems set in southern Spain or on a far-flung Greek island, Ostuni feels distinctly Italian.
 Its winding streets hold a maze of Italian secrets:

 • Historical churches and convents